NOT MY FIRST RODEO

 ‘Was kind of question is that?’
 I asked.

-‘You decide,’ he said.
-‘Was it karma that caused you to fall into the abyss to pay for all your past sins, errors, omissions and commissions, and why your body continues to languish in the hospital that it might make a fresh start?
+‘You decide; was it karma that caused you to fall into the abyss to pay for all your past sins, errors, and omissions?
+And is that why your body languishes in the hospital so that it might make a fresh start?
 Or was it the destiny of your soul?
-Regardless, there’s nothing for you to pay, not your education or even your lodging.’
+Regardless, there’s nothing for you to pay, neither your education nor your lodging.’

-‘That’s splendid,’ I said, ‘but even if I receive an esoteric education at your unacclaimed, unaccredited university, I’m not sure what I’m supposed to do with all this information after I return home.
+‘That’s splendid,’ I said, ‘even if I receive an esoteric education at your unacclaimed, unaccredited university, I’m not sure what I’m supposed to do with all this information after returning home.
 Although, I suppose I could join my friend in some Tibetan ashram.’

 ‘Or possibly,’ Eli said, ‘become a celibate monk somewhere in the desert.
 That might be fun… for a while.’

-‘I don’t think it’s come to that yet since it seems celibacy is mainly for those who have no other choice.
-Otherwise, why would they?
+‘I don’t think it’s come to that yet since it seems celibacy is mainly for those with no choice; otherwise, why would they?’

-‘I used to dream of lecturing to the brightest minds in the world, but with the way things are going, I fear I might fail in that too.’
+‘I used to dream of lecturing to the brightest minds in the world, but with how things are going, I fear I might fail with that too.’

 ‘That’s most revealing!’
 Mo said.
 ‘Remember when I asked you what you considered your biggest struggle?
 You said that your whole life was a struggle.
-And you were right, but it’s only been a struggle because of what you just identified as the root of your struggles.’
+And you were right; however, it’s only been a struggle because of what you identified as the root of your struggles.’

 ‘Oh… and what did I just identify?’
 I asked.

 ‘Listen to yourself, James.
 You just said: I fear I might fail.
-Don’t you realise that fear and failure are always a vibratory match?
+Don’t you realise that fear and failure are always vibratory matches?
 That’s why you struggle; it’s because you fear failure.
-What has ruled most of your life has not been love; rather, its opposite: fear.
-Perhaps that’s why you can’t experience a real loving relationship, no more than you can find the career you seek.
+What has ruled most of your life hasn’t been love; instead, it's the opposite: fear.
+Perhaps that’s why you can’t experience a real loving relationship; no more than you can find the career you seek.

 ‘If you can’t experience love in your relationships and have no passion for your workplace, it’s because you fear.
 You always receive what you give your attention to.
 No one struggles in love, only in fear.’